-One group of women gathered on a London, England street to take a stand—the first official “Take Back the Night” —against the violence they often encountered when the sun set.
+One group of women gathered on a London, England street in 1975 to take a stand — the first official “Take Back the Night” — against the sexual violence they often encountered when the sun set.

 The annual “Take Back the Night” marches quickly gathered international support, spreading to the United States.
 In 1978, the first Take Back the Night events in the U.S. were held in San Francisco and New York City.
 Over time, sexual assault awareness activities expanded to include the issue of sexual violence against men and men’s participation in ending sexual violence.